Optimally Scheduling Public Safety Power Shutoffs: Numerical Examples

 \subsection{PSPS}

 We consider four types of weather observations to evaluate the risk of wildfire ignition: temperature, relative humidity, sustained wind, and wind gusts~\citep{PSPSfactsheer}.
 We use historical observations from 2011 to 2020 from the Sacramento International Airport weather station to model Northern California.
 We use data from 2011 to 2018 and from 2019 and 2020 as training and testing sets, respectively.
 We consider the months of June to September as the scheduling horizon and set $T=122$.
 The risk thresholds of~\eqref{eq:risk_thres} are set to greater than $30^{\circ}\textrm{C}$, lower than $20\%$, greater than $25\textrm{km/h}$, and greater than $40\textrm{km/h}$, for respectively the temperature, the relative humidity, and the sustained wind and wind gust speeds.
 These values are more risk-averse compared to PG\&E's from Section~\ref{sec:psps_planning}.
+We note that we also consider daily maximum temperature observations in the wildfire risk function but omit the low fuel moisture, red flag warning, and on-the-ground observation thresholds~\citep{PSPSpolicies} due to the lack of available historical data.
 The weather phenomenon's transition matrices are calculated using the training data according to eight discretized states.

 We let $A_t=1\textrm{B\$}$ and $a_t=0.2\textrm{M\$}$ for all $t$.
 The numerical value of $A_t$ is set to be a fraction of PG\&E's liability for recent wildfires, which was in the tens of billions~\citep{abatzoglou2020population,rhodes2020balancing}.
 We set $N=10$ and $s_1=s_2=2\textrm{M\$}$.
 Finally, we set the cost adjustment $\lambda=40.5\textrm{M\$}$, i.e., 15\% of the total value of lost load (VoLL) times the average daily demand (ADD), where $\textrm{VoLL}=9000\textrm{\$/MWh}$~\citep{voll} and $\textrm{ADD}=30\textrm{GWh}$~\citep{sacramento_consumption} for the state of California and Sacramento County, respectively.